gruntwork-io/terratest/docs/_docs/02_testing-best-practices/testing-plan-output.md

 nav_title_link: /docs/
 ---

+TODO: change the `order`s in the preambles of all of these best practices pages

 Sometimes you can get the information you need in your tests from a `terraform plan`; you may not need to do an `apply`.
 Terratest provides a way to use certain information from a `terraform plan` in your tests.

 The `InitAndPlanWithInfo` function will return a `PlanInfo` struct that will contain information about which resources would be changed and what specifically about them would change.